The Thriller: Production

 Prithviraj stars in "The Thriller".
 Katherine, Mallika Kapoor and Sampath Raj are in the film as well.

 The first schedule of The Thriller takes place in and around Thiruvananthapuram, Kovalam, and Vizhinjam.
 The second schedule is likely to take place in a foreign country.

+Soundtrack

+The soundtrack and score were composed by Dharan Kumar, who made his Malayalam debut through this film.
+The film also marks his second collaboration with Prithviraj after Parijatham (2006), which also marked Dharan's debut as a film composer.